The Tower

 The center of the observation cabin will hold an Osborne Fire Finder — the alidade-on-a-map device every classic lookout used to triangulate smoke columns.
 This particular Osborne Fire Finder was salvaged from a North Carolina lookout that was demolished.
 It’s a working historical artifact, and it’s the thing that makes the cabin a fire lookout rather than just a small house up high.

-See the Osborne Fire Finder on lookouttowers.org →
+See the Pedee Fire Lookout entry on lookouttowers.org →

 What’s next on the tower